tangollama/cis411_lab1/labreports/LAB_SamMahan.md

     <td>Postconditions</td>
     <td>
       <ol>
-    <li>A relation between the user and the event is created in the database. </li>
+    <li>Organization users can see the new user on their dashboard</li>
+    <li>If the threshold of helpers for that event has been reached, that event is marked "full" when searched</li>
     <li>A notification is pushed to the user's phone via the app on the day of the event. </li>
       </ol>
     </td>